microsoft/Dynamics365-Apps-Samples/customer-service/omnichannel/smart-assist-bot/README.md

 ### 1. Deploying a new Smart Assist Bot

-To develop a new WebApp based Smart Bot, Please follow the steps mentioned below Download the github sample and Open the code in visual studio 2017 or above and update the appsettings.
+To develop a new WebApp based Smart Bot, Please follow the steps mentioned below.

+Download the github sample and Open the code in visual studio 2017 or above and update the appsettings.
 This setup broadly contains the following steps.

 1) Update the values in appsettings.json (SmartAssistBot/appsettings.json) file<br />